-Following oral administration of abiraterone acetate in the fasting state, the time to reach maximum plasma abiraterone concentration is approximately 2 hours. $Administration\ of\ abiraterone\ acetate\ with\ food, compared\ with\ administration\ in\ a\ fasted\ state,\ results\ in$ up to a 10-fold (AUC) and up to a 17-fold (C ${\odot}$) increase in mean systemic exposure of abiraterone, depending on the fat content of the meal.
-Given the normal variation in the content and composition of meals, taking Abiraterone with meals has the potential to result in highly variable exposures.
-Therefore, Abiraterone must not be taken with food.
-Abiraterone must be taken on an empty stomach, at least one hour before or at least two hours after a meal.
-The tablets should be swallowed whole with water (see
+Following oral administration of abiraterone acetate in the fasting state, the time to reach maximum plasma abiraterone concentration is approximately 2 hours.

+Administration of abiraterone acetate with food, compared with administration in a fasted state, results in up to a 10-fold (AUC) and up to a 17-fold (C{max}) increase in mean systemic exposure of abiraterone, depending on the fat content of the meal.
+Given the normal variation in the content and composition of meals, taking ABIRATERONE-AFT TABLET 250 mg with meals has the potential to result in highly variable exposures.
+Therefore, ABIRATERONE-AFT TABLET 250 mg must not be taken with food.
+ABIRATERONE-AFT TABLET 250 mg tablets must be taken as a single dose once daily on an empty stomach.
+ZYTIGA must be taken at least two hours after eating and food must not be eaten for at least one hour after taking ABIRATERONE-AFT TABLET 250 mg.
+The tablets must be swallowed whole with water (see Dosage and Administration).